-I don’t wear a lot of makeup on a daily basis because I have sensitive skin and it often causes irritation or breakouts.
-Of course when I do venture out I do wear makeup because I am self-conscious about some acne scarring I have on my face.
+I don’t wear a lot of makeup on a daily basis as I have sensitive skin and it often causes irritation or breakouts.

 Ingredients Or Supplies